kylejlin/bokumo/docs/user_guide.md

 1. Download a `bokumo.json` file and a background music (hereafter referred to as "BGM") file.
 A sample can be found in [this directory](../samples/c4_120bpm).
 2. Open [https://kylejlin.github.io/bokumo](https://kylejlin.github.io/bokumo).
-3. Click the "Choose Files" button (the exact text of the button may vary depending on your browser).
+3. Click the "Upload Files" button.
 4. Select the `bokumo.json` file AND the BGM file. **You cannot upload these one at a time--you must upload them simulatenously.**
-5. Click Launch.
+5. Click the "Launch" button.
 6. Grant microphone permission when asked.

 ### Part 2.
 Record